 Faculty will evaluate each student's adherence to professional standards/ behaviors.
 A grade of satisfactory or unsatisfactory based on the student's demonstrated professional performance and adherence to standards, behaviors and guidelines setting will be assigned.

-• Failure to adhere to the Codes and Professional Standards of Behavior will be evaluated for an Overall Unsatisfactory Grade and in accordance with the Nursing Student Handbook.
+• Failure to adhere to the Codes and Professional Standards of Behavior will be evaluated for an Overall Unsatisfactory Grade and in accordance with the practice in a dynamic environment.